 Step 1 – Start Process

-- Send a written grievance to your employer (keep copy) – within 7 days of being notified of disciplinary penalty.
+- Send a written grievance to your employer (keep a copy) – within seven days of being notified of the disciplinary penalty.

 Step 2 – Employer’s Response

-- The employer has 7 days to respond.
+- The employer has seven days to respond.

-If the issue is unresolved: If you are unhappy or the employer does not respond, you can lodge a complaint at ADLSA within the next 7 days.
+If the issue is unresolved: If you are unhappy or the employer does not respond, you can complain to ADLSA within the next seven days.

 Step 3 – ADLSA